Kandy-IO/kandy-uc-js-sdk/docs/kandy-doc.md

 ### connect

-Connect by providing an OAuth token, to any backend services that the SDK instance deals with.
+Connect by providing an oAuth token to any backend services that the SDK instance deals with.

 #### Parameters